 The aim of the course is to familiarise yourself with all the basic techniques and to be able to work as a subtitler, as a freelancer or perhaps even as a permanent employee at a subtitling company.
 You first learn the theory and then practice as much as necessary.

 Without a course you have little (if any) chance of getting a job in subtitling because translation companies only train if they can’t find new subtitlers through this course or through the circuit itself.
 If you have successfully completed the course, you are three steps ahead of applicants without professional knowledge.

 To be able to work as a freelance subtitler at home, you don’t have to invest too much.
-Of course, you need software and a PC.
+Of course you need software and a PC or Mac.
 During the course you will work with Spot.
+It’s the most user friendly software around.
 We provide a free version of Spot with which you can practice.
-Our students can buy Spot at a 20% discount.
-Once you have completed our course, you will be an accomplished subtitler.
+Our students can buy Spot (or Subbits) at a 20% discount.
+You can also work with other (free) subtitle editing software.
+It actually works all the same.
+Subbits works on both Mac and PC.